cbschuld/chrisschuld.com-legacy/_posts/2019-02-23-programming-a-dsc-alarm-1832.md

 ### Reset the Installer Code

-Resetting the insaller code is straight forward, for this example, I'll reset it to 5566
+Resetting the installer code is straight forward, for this example, I'll reset it to 5566
 ```
 *8 5555 006 5566 #
 ```